01binary/zeroweb/src/articles/kalman-filter.md

 ![simulation plot](./images/kalman-simulation.png)

-It may be useful to understand how linear system equations presented earlier are used to simulate the system behind the scenes.
+It may be useful to understand how linear system equations presented earlier are used by `lsim` under the hood to simulate the system.

 The following example simulates a linear discrete system model, storing the output in `outputs` vector: